capraconsulting/caprakurs-roll-your-own-k8s/README.md

 aws-vault exec <profile>
 ```

-In order to boot everything up, `cd` into the directory and run:
+In order to boot everything up, `cd infra` into the directory and run:
 ```bash
 terraform init
 terraform plan